brab0/doggo-scraping/README.md

 Doggo Scraping
 ==============
-Doggo is a little friend to help you make scraping scripts easier.
+Doggo is a little friend to help you make scraping scripts a lot easier.

 ## How it Works?
 The main approach under Doggo Scraping is to abstract semantically(*and programmatically*) things you don't need to worry about by providing a super-api(*ironic content alert*) of methods made of: a starter(**wakeUp**) with a built-in *ender*, a chainable iterator(**iterate**), a chainable redirector(**goto**) and a DOM evaluable(**eval**).